 **What's the weather look like where you live?
-Text your weather photos to (256)382-2692**
+Text us your weather photos and weather reports: (256)382-2692**

 In previous forecasts we were talking about the chance for severe weather across the Tennessee Valley.
 That is not the case anymore, but we're still looking at the chance for showers and thunderstorms.